MNM75/Stragglers/README.md

 * Andre Ukattah
 ---
 ## Game Description:
 * L's Labyrinth is a exploration and combat based game where a player navigates through a maze to encounter enemies and level up to eventually escape.
-Players have a variety of combat options wherein they choose one of three classes to start and are able to boost different abilities- Health, Strength, Agility, Magic- by progressing through each class's skill tree.
+Players will have a variety of combat options in an encounter (attack, magic, heal, escape) and are able to boost different abilities which impact their stats--Health, Strength, Agility, Magic--by progressing through the skill tree.
 ![image](/images/tree.png)
 ---
 ## Procedural Generation
 * The player will be able to navigate through a procedurally generated maze structure with starting and ending rooms present in each generation.
 The procedural generation of the maze will be implemented using Wilson’s algorithm.
 Start and end rooms will be created with pathways procedurally generated between.
 ---
 ## Enemy AI
 * The npc enemies will be scaled with different class strengths to resemble a advanced player.
 Combat will be turn based with advanced enemies able to choose attacks based on the player's current ability scores and the enemy's own ability scores.
 Starter enemies will choose attacks based on random probability.
-Advanced enemies will follow resource assignment algoritym (state machine implementation) which will track outcome of previous attacks and assigns values to actions based on the battle log.
+Advanced enemies will follow resource assignment algorithym (state machine implementation) which will track outcome of previous attacks and assigns values to actions based on the battle log.
 ---
 ## Gameplay
 * The player will progress through the maze, searching for enemies.
 Defeating enemies awards the player points towards their ability tree.
-Advancing in the ability tree will allow the player to gain new attacks and improve their ability score to eventually defeat boss rooms.
+Advancing in the ability tree will allow the player to gain new attacks and improve their stats and ability scores to eventually defeat all enemies and escape the labyrinth.
-* The main screen top-down view with the player always centered in the screen.
-The secondary screen for combat encounters will include the player sprite, emeny sprite, and attack options for the player.
+* The main overworld screen is a top-down view with the player centered in the screen, being able to move left, right, up, down, and diagonally.
+The secondary screen for combat encounters will include the player sprite, enemy sprite, and attack options for the player.
+A third screen, available by pressing a designated key, brings up the skill tree and ability score overview which can be navigated by mouse.
 * The Player will begin the game as a basic fighter with physical attacks, progressing through the skill tree will unlock magic attacks and speed boosts.
 *
 * ### Ability Scores/Skill tree
-* Set base stats at beginning; 12 points to distribute between the following below
 * Before begining the game, player is given 12 points to distribute between the four ability scores: Magic, Health, Strength, Agility
 * Magic: affects base magical damage and magical resistance
 * Health: affects base hit points